 I can say with confidence, that I believe most women will ask themselves this question within their lifetime.
 Why do men lie?
-And while ALL of us lie, for some reason, men struggle with it the most within relationships.
+And while most people lie, for some reason, men struggle with it the most within relationships.
 Why?

 Why do men feel the need to lie, when the truth is much less harmful in the end?

-I know I’m not alone when I say that we as women desire to have our husbands tell the truth above anything.
-Trust and transparency is one of the most essential needs of a woman.
+I know I’m not alone when I say that we as women desire to have our spouses tell the truth above anything.
+Trust and transparency are one of the most essential needs of a woman.

-And even though men know this about us, they still struggle with lying.
+And even though men know this about us, they still struggle with honesty.

-As I am always confronting marital issues from my faith-based perspective, it’s important to note that this information applies to everyone, religious or not.
+As I am always confronting marital issues and difficult circumstances in relationships from my faith-based perspective, it’s important to note that this information applies to everyone, religious or not.

-Before we delve in here, I want to note that this article is not some trash gossip about men.
+Before we delve in here, I want to note that this article is not some trash gossip about men being liars.
 It’s an informative message to women who are in relationships that are continuously being affected by the man lying.

-Women who are in these relationships need to understand that if the lying is habitual and destructive to you or your relationship, and the man is not actively seeking help to change, then counsel is absolutely needed from a therapist or mentor.
+Women who are in these relationships need to understand that if the lying is habitual or has to do with infidelity and is destructive to you or your relationship, and the man is not actively seeking help to change, then counsel and therapy is absolutely needed from a psychologist, therapist or mentor.

-It’s very easy to blur the lines of when men are just human, and when men are taking advantage of you and your trust.
+That being said, it’s very easy to blur the lines of when a husband or boyfriend are just being human, and when they are taking advantage of you and your trust.

 But what if I were to tell you that when most good men lie, it’s not because they want to, but it’s because of their deep-seated need to please you.

-When a man lies, it’s his choice to lie.
-And as there are certain things women can do to nurture trust within a relationship, it’s still on the man to take responsibility in his lying.
+When a man lies, it’s his choice to lie, and there is no one else to blame but him.
+And as there are certain things women can do to nurture trust within a relationship, it’s still on the man to take responsibility for his lying.

-I recently had a conversation with a woman who’s husband had been lying to her about an issue he promised to seek help with years prior.
+I recently had a conversation with a woman whose husband had been lying to her about a specific issue he promised to seek help with years prior.

 Claiming he had overcome this issue, she continuously believed him until seven years later, it all came out.

 I looked at my husband after hearing the news, and angrily said, “Why do men lie?
 Why can’t they just tell the truth?
-Is it worth it for men to risk their entire relationship on a lie?”
+Is it worth it for men to risk their entire relationship because of deception?”

 Experiencing the pain of lying and what it did in my own relationship, I could identify with her on a much smaller level.
 So I asked my husband the hard question.
 Here’s what he said.